stevecalla/social-network-api/README.md

 ## Description

 ```
-This app is a social network API using Express (server), Mongo (database) and Mongoose that allows users to share their thoughts, react to friends’ thoughts, and create a friend list.
+This app is a social network API that allows users to share their thoughts, react to friends’ thoughts, and create a friend list.
+This app uses the following technology:

+* Express - server
+* Mongo - "local" database
+* Mongoose
 ```

 ## Acceptance Criteria